-Remember, you need a specific clearance to cross each runway you come to (active or inactive).
-Always hold short of a runway unless you have crossing instruction.
+A specific clearance is required to cross each runway you come to (active or inactive).
+Always hold short of a runway unless you have received a crossing instruction.
 If you are unsure, ask!

 The diagrams on the following page show the gate layouts and common airline parking spots.
 You can also find an interactive map showing airlines and gates on the Logan Airport website.